-of urban politics without dismissing the agency of urban policy-makers.
+This is why treating courts as endogenous institutions is so important to developing a clear understanding of just how urban regimes operate.
+It brings the state into the understanding of urban politics without dismissing the agency of urban policy-makers.
 If the constraints imposed on governing coalitions varies depending on the makeup of the judiciary, then the actions of the governing coalition can be expected to adapt to account for those variations.
 The questions driving growth machine theory and urban regime theory alike are concerned with how power is actually exercised.
 Ignoring the changing influence of the judiciary is to miss an important piece of the puzzle.

 So what are the relevant questions to ask about courts in order to engage them in the study of urban politics?
 First, there are some characteristics about the cities themselves that ought to be identified.
 How much independence does the city have constitutionally and statutorily from state oversight?
 This is typically captured by determining whether the city is operating under home rule and/or Dillon's Rule.
 This is relevant because it offers insight into how effectively the city might be able to resist the enforcement of state laws.
 The next question to answer is how closely tied is the urban regime to the state-level regime?
 Do they share the same policy goals or are they in opposition with one another?
+Finally, where relevant, how well do the urban regime's interests align with the interests of the political regime dominant in the federal courts?
+Note that the dominant regime in the courts is not necessarily the dominant national regime in the other political institutions at that time.
+Because of the life terms for federal judges, the federal judiciary is likely to lag behind political changes in other institutions.

-Finally, how well do the urban regime's interests align with the interests of the dominant political regime at the national level?
-Note that these questions can just as readily be asked of suburbs or other forms of urban development, given the fact that the jurisdiction of courts often extends beyond city boundaries.
+These questions can just as readily be asked of suburbs or other forms of regional governance, given the fact that the jurisdiction of courts often extends beyond city boundaries.

 Examining these types of communities would prompt an additional inquiry, though.
-What is the relationship between the suburb (or edge city, etc.) and the urban regime in the adjacent city?
+What is the relationship between the suburb (or regional government, etc.) and the urban regime in the adjacent city?
 What, if any, are the tensions between those two regimes?
 Each of these inquiries is necessary to understand how the city is situated in its political context.